-9. In June 2008, Sears Canada amended the Sears Canada Plan to add a defined contribution component (the "DC Component").
+15. In June 2008, Sears Canada amended the Sears Canada Plan to add a defined contribution component (the "DC Component").
 The DC Component operates akin to a collection of RRSP-type accounts for the employees, with the company making fixed contributions as a percentage of employees' pay to a DC account for each employee.
 The employees in turn invest their funds in investment vehicles in an effort to grow a lump sum to be used on retirement.
 The company's contributions are fixed and no actuarial valuation reports are required for the funding of the DC Component.

-10. After June 30, 2008, all Sears Canada employees could only accrue future benefits under the DC Component.
-Pension benefit accruals for employees who had been accruing a benefit under the DB Component were frozen as of June 30, 2008.
+16. As of June 30, 2008, pension benefit accruals for employees who had been accruing a benefit under the DB Component were frozen.
 These employees retained their defined benefit pension that they earned up to June 30, 2008, which would be paid to them as a monthly defined benefit pension when they retired from Sears Canada (in addition to any amount they earned under the DC Component, if also applicable to them).
+After June 30, 2008, all Sears Canada employees could only accrue future benefits under the DC Component.